 “Exercise is good.
 But exercise intelligently,” says Bashir Zikria, MD, an assistant professor of sports medicine at Johns Hopkins University Medical Center in Baltimore.
 “Low-impact exercises, like walking, cycling or using an elliptical machine are smart choices,” says Dr. Zikria.
 “If you run, play basketball or do other high-impact activities, avoid hard surfaces and don’t do it every day.”

 Multiple studies show that mild to moderate exercise is beneficial for people with arthritis.
-However, everyone’s circumstances are different, so having a discussion about exercise with your doctor is important.
-Together with your doctor and/or physical therapist you can design an exercise plan that is best for you.
+However, everyone’s circumstances are different, so discussing exercise with your doctor or physical therapist is important.
+Together with your health care team you can design an exercise plan that is best for you.